Skip to main content

 • multiple contractures (excluding bilateral isolated talipes);

-• a nuchal translucency greater than 6.5 millimetres and at least one additional anomaly and in which the array comparative genomic hybridisation (CGH) is normal; or
+• a nuchal translucency greater than 6.5 millimetres and at least one additional anomaly and in which the array comparative genomic hybridisation (CGH) is normal; and

 • non-immune fetal hydrops (fluid/oedema in at least two compartments detected at or after routine second trimester scan) and a normal array CGH.